perriera/for_interfaces/vm/digitalocean/README.md

    - Run your apps as needed.

  7. **For the purposes of injections(C++17)**
-   - Carry out the *simplified instructions* below for creating and configuring the droplet
+	- Carry out the *Simplified instructions* below for configuring the droplet

  - see *Resume/Next* steps below ...